Cinema of Spain: History

-The height of silent cinema

-Luis Buñuel pioneering Spanish filmmaker, is renowned for his surreal and provocative cinematic works.
+Silent Era

-In 1914, Barcelona was the center of the nation's film industry.
+In 1914, Barcelona was the center of the country's film industry.
 The españoladas (historical Spanish epics) predominated until the 1960s.
-Prominent among these were the films of Florián Rey, starring Imperio Argentina, and the first version of Nobleza Baturra (Juan Vila Vilamala, 1925).
-Historical dramas such as Vida de Cristóbal Colón y su Descubrimiento de América –The Life of Christopher Columbus and His Discovery of America– (Gérard Bourgeois, 1917), adaptations of newspaper serials such as Los misterios de Barcelona –The Mysteries of Barcelona– (starring Joan Maria Codina, 1916), and of stage plays such as Don Juan Tenorio (Ricardo de Baños, 1922) and zarzuelas (comedic operettas), were also produced.
+Prominent among these were the films by Florián Rey, starring Imperio Argentina, and the first version of Nobleza Baturra (Juan Vila Vilamala, 1925).
+Historical dramas such as Vida de Cristóbal Colón y su Descubrimiento de América (Gérard Bourgeois, 1917), adaptations of newspaper serials such as Los misterios de Barcelona (starring Joan Maria Codina, 1916), and of stage plays such as Don Juan Tenorio (Ricardo de Baños, 1922) and zarzuelas, were also produced.
 Even the Nobel Prize-winning playwright Jacinto Benavente, who said that "in film they pay me the scraps," would shoot film versions of his theatrical works.

 In 1928, Ernesto Giménez Caballero and Luis Buñuel founded the first cine-club, in Madrid.
 By that point, Madrid was already the primary center of the industry; forty-four of the fifty-eight films released up until that point had been produced there.

-The rural drama La aldea maldita –The Cursed Village– (Florian Rey, 1929) was a hit in Paris, where, at the same time, Buñuel and Salvador Dalí premiered Un chien andalou.
+The rural drama The Cursed Village (Florian Rey, 1930) was a hit in Paris, where, at the same time, Buñuel and Salvador Dalí premiered Un chien andalou.
 Un chien andalou has become one of the most well-known avant-garde films of that era.

-The crisis of sound
+Transition to sound

 By 1931, the introduction of foreign sound films had hurt the Spanish film industry to the point where only a single title was released that year.

-In 1935, Manuel Casanova founded the Compañía Industrial Film Española S.A.
+In 1932, Manuel Casanova founded the Compañía Industrial Film Española S.A.
 (Cifesa) and introduced sound to Spanish film-making.
 Cifesa would grow to become the biggest production company to ever exist in Spain.
 Sometimes criticized as an instrument of the right wing, it nevertheless supported young filmmakers such as Buñuel and his pseudo-documentary Las Hurdes: Tierra Sin Pan (1933).
 In 1933 it was responsible for filming seventeen motion pictures and in 1934, twenty-one.
 The most notable success was Paloma Fair (Benito Perojo, 1935).
 They were also responsible for Don Quijote de la Mancha (Rafael Gil, 1947), the most elaborate version of the Cervantes classic up to that time.
 By 1935 production had risen to thirty-seven films.